 Basilea’s new drug targets drug-resistant bacteria identified by the World Health Organization (WHO) as ‘critical’ pathogens against which new antibiotics are urgently needed

-(BOSTON) – CARB-X is awarding Basilea Pharmaceutica International (SIX: BSLN), Basel, Switzerland, up to US $2.7 million to develop a novel class of antibiotics to treat Gram-negative bacterial infections.
+(BOSTON: May 19, 2021) – CARB-X is awarding Basilea Pharmaceutica International (SIX: BSLN), Basel, Switzerland, up to US $2.7 million to develop a novel class of antibiotics to treat Gram-negative bacterial infections.
 Gram-negative bacteria, often called ‘superbugs’ because they have developed resistance at an alarming pace to existing antibiotics, kill an estimated 700,000 people each year around the world.

 “Drug-resistant bacteria represent an urgent and growing health crisis and the world needs new classes of antibiotics to treat life-threatening infections,” said Erin Duffy, R&D Chief of CARB-X, a non-profit global partnership led by Boston University and dedicated to supporting the development of innovative therapeutics, preventatives and diagnostics to address antibiotic-resistant bacterial infections.
 “The Basilea project is in the early stages of development, with a novel chemical class working with a novel mechanism of inhibition of bacterial growth.
 Together, these offer a potential advantage where the development of resistance is concerned and – as such – offer great promise for a new therapy to treat serious hospital infections.”